 A mother like her needs not only the basic human necessities such as food, clothing, health care but also regular visits and long-term assistance (life skills program, vocational and educational programs, and contemplative exercises) to transform her life until she is ready to leave the camp and never get back again.

 Oh, hearts of gold, help us pray for Jona and other inmates.
-You can extend help through the UM (Philippines) or you can go straight to the prison camp.
+You can extend help through our small organization, UnitedMothers (Philippines) or you can go straight to the prison camp.
 Help us find ways to inspire and lessen the burdens of these incarcerated spirits in order not to deprive them of life, joy, self-esteem and freedom.

 The very day I entered the world occupied by broken-hearted lovers, wisdom behind bars existed: